composer/composer/doc/articles/scripts.md

 and command-line executable commands.
 - PHP classes containing defined callbacks must be autoloadable via Composer's autoload functionality.
 - If a defined callback relies on functions defined outside of a class, the callback must explicitly require the composer autoloader.
+If used in a context where`vendor/autoload.php` might not yet exist (such as during a `pre-install` or `pre-update` command), the callback should explicitly require whatever files within your root package it needs to execute successfully.

 Script definition example: